About Supplemental Instruction

-- SI does not identify high-risk students; all students in each course are highly encouraged to attend SI Sessions and Office Hours.
+- SI does not identify struggling students; all students in each course are highly encouraged to attend SI Sessions.

 - Most of the courses that include SI are required courses for many students or they are considered a "gatekeeper," or prerequisite, course.

 - SI is a voluntary program--students can choose when they want to attend.

 - There is extensive training for all SI employees and the program supervises the SI Leaders throughout the semester.